 The Ice Dyed Fabric – Version 2:

 For my second attempt, I didn’t have any more ice so I tried snow!
 It didn’t work as well as the ice.
 The dye sort of sunk through the snow more quickly and traveled around the fabric less.
 The end result was splotchier and less marbled.
+I dyed over the Parakeet-dyed fabric with Teal.

 The Final Ice Dye Fabric: